ipfs/js-ipfs/examples/circuit-relaying/README.md

 ### Configure and run the bundled example

 Now that we have ipfs installed and initialized, lets set up the included example.
 This is a standard npm package, so the usual `npm install` should get us going.
+Lets `cd` into the `examples/circuit-relaying` directory and run:

 ```
 npm install